ckeditor/ckeditor5/docs/framework/guides/contributing/development-environment.md

 mgit update
 ```

-From time to time, if a list of dependencies in any of the packages changed, you will need to call Lerna again to symlink them:
+From time to time, if the list of dependencies in any of the packages changed, you will need to call Lerna again to symlink them:

 ```bash
 lerna bootstrap